 Classical, strictly deterministic physics has now fallen.
 Gone with it also are the deterministic and mechanistic paradigm and the ideas that the future is implicit in the past.
 In quantum physics there is no single final state but only several possible alternative states.
 Probabilities can be assigned to each of the possible outcomes if we are given the initial conditions, but the outcome is not fixed or predetermined.
 Chance is surely a factor in all aspects of cosmic evolution, but it cannot be the sole instrument of change.

 Ample evidence here on Earth exists to show that, the natural phenomena can constrain chance which produces oddities in structure for which a priori chances are slim.
-Life itself may have arisen on Earth (or elsewhere) by means of such an unlikely concentration of chance are clearly involved in the pre-biotic chemistry of life's origin, though one needs not resort to supernatural phenomena.
+Life itself may have arisen on Earth (or elsewhere) by means of such an unlikely concentration of chemicals, yet it is also unlikely to have occurred by chance alone.
+Some factors, in addition to chance are clearly involved in the pre-biotic chemistry of life's origin, though one needs not resort to supernatural phenomena.
 The uniformity and ubiquity of life's essential biochemistry, despite the rich diversity of resulting biological types, speaks volumes about the likelihood of an underlying factor principle, or process - if we could only find it - that derives change.
 The single, unifying principle encompassing all aspects of natural change is the concept of energy flow as guided by the second law of thermodynamics -energy movement.
 It may be one of the candidates responsible for change.
 Necessity and Chance interplay in the process of evolution.

-Thus it is a synthesis of determinism and chance.
+Thus, it is a synthesis of determinism and chance.
 This synthesis makes it a creative process.
 Any creative process involves, however, a risk of failure, which in biological evolution means extinction.
 On the other hand, creativity makes possible striking successes and discoveries.
 As nothing designed or purposeful governs the process of crystal growth, there is no reason to suspect that ontogeny and phylogeny among life's diverse forms have any design or purpose expressed or implied.